By P. G. Wodehouse.

 First appearance: PUNCH, April and May 1903.

-As Daniel J. Neyer says in his introduction to this story, Wodehouse . . .
+As Daniel J. Neyer says in an introduction to this story that Wodehouse . . .

 . . . was a life-long fan of the English detective story, or "thriller."
 His works are full of humorous references to the stories of Edgar Wallace, Austin Freeman, and E. Phillips Oppenheim, but the English mystery writer that Wodehouse spoofed the most was Sir Arthur Conan Doyle, whose stories Wodehouse had read from his boyhood on.